The Complete Guide To Business Interruption Insurance

 - Are you located in an area where you could find another retail space easily?

 If your business is located in an area with a high risk for a natural disaster (known hurricanes, tornados, wildfires), your coverage might need to include entire seasons where you are at risk.
 If your business is easy to move, doesn’t rely on outside manufacturing, and has a handful of employees, you will need less coverage than a business that can’t easily relocate, will have to wait for their location to reopen to do business, or relies on other local businesses.

 Business interruption policies are very specific on their limit terms: Your policy will itemize everything it will/will not pay for and up to how much.
 Your insurance team is responsible for walking you through the itemization.
 You can feel confident that you’re getting the right coverage if the plan fully covers loss of income and payroll expenses, your projected gross income, and your projected net income.

 How Much Does Business Interruption Insurance Cost?

-Business interruption insurance is an add-on endorsement to your commercial property insurance, so the first place to go is to the insurance company that currently issues your commercial property insurance.
-If you are in the market for a new policy, or you don’t have a commercial policy or Business Owners Policy (BOP), then most places that sell business insurance will offer Business Interruption Service.
+Business interruption insurance is an add-on endorsement to your commercial property insurance, so if you’re in the market for a new policy, or you don’t have a commercial policy or business owners policy, then most places that sell business insurance will offer business interruption insurance.

 To add business interruption coverage, you’ll need current documentation of your net income.
 Policies tend to pay per incident, but a low per-incident limit may not be enough if you hit your cap before you can open your doors again.

-Once you add business insurance, keep careful and attentive records of your income as it fluctuates.
+Once you add business interruption insurance, keep careful and attentive records of your income as it fluctuates.
 If you need to boost your coverage, you’ll have the documents to show the insurance company your income.

-Business Interruption Insurance Terms To Know Before Buying
+How To Understand Your Business Interruption Insurance Policy Before Buying